jshirk/jshirk-hugo/content/blog/2025-07-01-peace-in-uncertainty.md

 > "Not my will, but yours be done.
 I don’t understand this, but I trust you.
 You are with me, and you give me your peace."

 It’s a daily surrender: letting go of our illusion of control and clinging to his unchanging promise: "I will never leave you nor forsake you" (Hebrews 13:5).

+If you aren't following Jesus, you're untethered from the only solid, stable, peace-guaranteeing person in the universe.

+He is ready and willing to offer you his peace, if you’ll receive it by faith.

 No planner, no spreadsheet, no emergency fund can give you the kind of peace that Jesus offers.